A Guide to Litigation Holds

-This chapter will help you understand the technology environment that must be navigated in the context of preserving information potentially relevant to litigation, investigations or other disputes, as well as the steps practitioners must take to ensure that data maintains its evidentiary integrity.
+Here, we dive into the technological and legal requirements that must be navigated in the context of preserving information potentially relevant to litigation, investigations or other disputes, as well as the steps practitioners must take to ensure that data maintains its evidentiary integrity.

 The goal of preserving information is to ensure that the information’s evidentiary integrity is maintained for potential use in the case.
 This means that the information should not be altered from its original form or the form in which it exists at the time of the triggering event.
-Not only does this apply to the appearance of the information, such as the way a document looks, but to the hidden metadata as well.
-The slightest modification -- such as opening an email that is potentially relevant -- can alter the information’s metadata, and thus compromise its evidentiary integrity and potentially draw penalties.
+Not only does this apply to the appearance of the information, such as the way a document looks, but to the hidden metadata as well, that is the “data about data,” such as creation date and author, that is included in a document.
+The slightest modification—such as opening an email that is potentially relevant—can alter the information’s metadata, and thus compromise its evidentiary integrity and potentially draw penalties.

-Generally, the first step to preserving data involves the application of a legal hold.
-Immediately after a triggering event, it is also imperative that the party take steps to suspend activities that could potentially alter information that must be preserved, including those that occur in the normal course of business.
-For example, companies should to halt deletion of email archives according to automated retention schedules.
+Generally, the first step to preserving data is the application of a legal hold.
+After a triggering event, it is also imperative that the party take steps to suspend activities that could potentially alter information that must be preserved, including those that occur in the normal course of business.
+For example, companies should halt the deletion of email archives according to automated retention schedules.

 Below, we will dive more thoroughly into perhaps the most important step of preserving information: the legal hold.